igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 : A variable-length integer indicating the amount of data on the identified stream exempt from connection flow control, in units of octets.

-The semantics of Maximum Stream Data is identical to that of MAX_STREAM_DATA frame.
+The semantics of Maximum Stream Data field is identical to that of Maximum Stream Data field in MAX_STREAM_DATA frame.

 Since Stream 0 MUST be reliable, Stream ID MUST NOT be 0.

-Minimum Stream Offset and Exempt Stream Bytes fields update the stream's Min Stream Offset and Exempt Stream Bytes upon receipt.
+Upon receipt of a MIN_STREAM_DATA frame, the sender advances the maximum amount of data that can be sent on the stream, the minimum retransmittable offset, and the Exempt Stream Bytes value to the corresponding values of Maximum Stream Data, Minimum Stream Offset, and Exempt Stream Bytes fields.

-If current send offset for the stream is less than the new Min Stream Offset, the current send offset for the stream is set to be the new Min Stream Offset upon receipt.
+If the current send offset becomes smaller than the minimum retransmittable offset for a stream, the current send offset is advanced to the minimum retransmittable offset.

-The receiver MUST NOT reduce the Maximum Stream Data, Min Stream Offset, and Exempt Stream Bytes for the stream, but loss and reordering can cause MIN_STREAM_DATA frames to be received out of order.
-If Maximum Stream Data field does not advance the maximum amount of data that can be sent on the stream, or Minimum Stream Offset field does not advance Min Stream Offset, or Exempt Stream Bytes field does not advance Exempt Stream Bytes, the corresponding stream parameter is not updated.
+The receiver MUST NOT reduce the maximum stream data value, minimum retransmittable offset, and Exempt Stream Bytes value for the stream, but loss and reordering can cause MIN_STREAM_DATA frames to be received out of order.
+If Maximum Stream Data field does not advance the maximum amount of data that can be sent on the stream, or Minimum Stream Offset field does not advance the minimum retransmittable offset, or Exempt Stream Bytes field does not advance Exempt Stream Bytes value, the corresponding stream parameter is not updated.

+A MIN_STREAM_DATA referencing a closed or a "half-closed (local)" stream SHOULD be ignored.

+An endpoint that receives a MIN_STREAM_DATA frame for a receive-only stream MUST terminate the connection with error PROTOCOL_VIOLATION.

+An endpoint that receives a MIN_STREAM_DATA frame for a send-only stream it has not opened MUST terminate the connection with error PROTOCOL_VIOLATION.

+Note that an endpoint may legally receive a MIN_STREAM_DATA frame on a bidirectional stream it has not opened.

 An endpoint MUST terminate a connection with a MIN_STREAM_DATA_ERROR error, if one of the three fields is advancing its stream parameter, while another field is trying to retard its stream parameter.
-An endpoint MUST terminate a connection with a MIN_STREAM_DATA_ERROR error, if Maximum Stream Data is less than Minimum Stream Offset.
+An endpoint MUST terminate a connection with a MIN_STREAM_DATA_ERROR error, if Maximum Stream Data field is smaller than Minimum Stream Offset field or Minimum Stream Offset field is smaller than Exempt Stream Bytes field.

 EXPIRED_STREAM_DATA Frame     {#frame-expired-stream-data}
 -------------------------

-The EXPIRED_STREAM_DATA frame (type=0x??) is used in flow control by the sender to inform the receiver of the minimum (re-)transmittable data offset on a stream.
+The EXPIRED_STREAM_DATA frame (type=0x??) is used in flow control by the sender to inform the receiver of the minimum retransmittable offset ({{offsets}}) for a stream.

+Sending EXPIRED_STREAM_DATA frame does not change the stream's current send offset.

 The frame is as follows: